Are you ready to take an online course?

 Prepare your computer with tools for online learning.
 If you are an experienced Internet user, you are likely familiar with email, discussion boards, chat rooms, and searching the web.
 All courses offered through the Morris Online Learning program use a Course Management System called Moodle.
 Check the University of Minnesota’s technical requirements for Moodle.
 Download and configure any needed browsers or software.

 Prepare your access to online courses.
 Your University Internet ID and password allows you access to your online course.
 If you are new to Morris, you will be provided with a University assigned student ID number, University Internet ID, and email address once you are enrolled in an online course.
 You initiate your University Internet ID and email account online.
-If you have any questions or need assistance, contact the Computing Services Help Desk at 320-589-6150.
+If you have any questions or need assistance, contact the Help Desk at 320-589-6150.

 Note the best way to communicate with your instructor.
 Your instructor will give instructions in the syllabus or contact you with information about his/her preferred method for communication.
 Most instructors use University email as their primary means of communication with their students.